picniclin/NYC_yl5240/README.md

 146 variables, 2168 observations

-In the variables listed in part 4, the key variables we need are **census tract code and their latitude and longitude, total population, median families incomes, families with different income level, median gross rent**.
+In the variables listed in part 4, the key variables we need are **- census tract code and their latitude and longitude,
+- total population,
+- median families incomes,
+- families with different income level,
+- median gross rent**.

 ## 1. Data source